 PDC Bits

-In the right formations, the wedging action makes it possible for PDC bits to maintain high rates of penetration with less weight on bit.
+- In the right formations, the wedging action makes it possible for PDC bits to maintain high penetration rates with less weight on bit.

-This reduces wear on bit while yielding high ROP.
+- This reduces wear a bit while yielding high ROP.

 Natural diamond bits